Best LED Lanterns

 Construction and Durability

-Despite its limits when it comes to lighting, the construction is as good as it gets.
+Despite its limitation when it comes to lighting, the construction is as good as it gets.
 Being designed with military-grade materials, it packs a punch and can handle most backcountry endeavors.
+There is also a foldaway handle at the top, for easy carrying or to hang the lamp from a tree.

 There are actually no buttons on the interface of this lantern.
 Instead, you manually control the brightness level based on the height.
 The more you raise the lantern, the more light will be produced.